-- Tissues.
+- Tissues or paper towels.
 These can be great for cleaning up small messes.
 They can be used as toilet paper.
 Maybe an emergency happens during the flu season.
 I made sure to make room in our kit for this.

 - Bathroom Items.
-I decided to include a small pouch while includes some basic bathroom items.
+Include a small pouch that includes some basic bathroom items.
 Toothbrushes and toothpaste.
-Travel sized shampoo and soap, for sanitation purposes.
-A hairbrush, with several elastics for my long hair.
+Travel-sized shampoo and soap, for sanitation purposes.
+A hairbrush, with several elastics for long hair.
 These elastics can have other uses as well.
-I also put in some band-aids, an ACE bandage, some gauze pads and medical tape, and ointment.
-Finally, I tossed in a garbage bag, just in case.
+In addition some band-aids, an ACE bandage, some gauze pads, and medical tape, and ointment.

 - Can Opener.
-An emergency kit will likely contain canned good.
-So a manual can opener in a must.
-Make sure it is a manual one.
+An emergency kit will likely contain canned goods.
+So a manual can opener is a must.

 - Spare Shoe Laces.
 Shoelaces can break, so having an extra set is a good idea.
 This can also be used for tying up small items.